Let’s talk about sex — in space | DW | 22.09.2021

 We can only speculate, but it seems likely that sex in space has already happened.
 There are two space missions that jump out as candidates for the first cosmic coitus.

-In 1982, Russian cosmonaut Swetlana Sawitskaja, only the second-ever woman in space, joined the Soyuz T-7 space mission for eight days.
+In 1982, Russian cosmonaut Svetlana Savitskaya, only the second-ever woman in space, joined the Soyuz T-7 space mission for eight days.
 Two male colleagues were already on board when she arrived, making it the first co-ed space mission.

 In his book, Höllenritt durch Raum und Zeit (A hellride through time and space), German astronaut Ulrich Walter notes that, according to the team's doctor, Oleg Georgievich Gazenko, the flight was planned with a sexual encounter in mind.